-Pumpkin spice is one of the best coffee flavors for non coffee drinkers and a staple during fall.
+Pumpkin spice is one of the best coffee flavors for people who don’t like coffee and a staple during fall.
 It’s a spiced, complex sweet flavor often topped with whipped cream.

 You can get pumpkin spice coffee in almost all varieties.
 But the most popular option is a pumpkin spice latte.

 This drink consists of traditional fall spices, like cinnamon, clove, and nutmeg, mixed with steamed milk and espresso.
 Some types also include pumpkin pureé, although this wasn’t common until 2015.

 Either way, it’s an undeniably unique flavor that disguises the coffee taste in all the right ways.
 You can get it from almost any coffee chain, or buy a bag of a pre-made mix that you can whip up at home.
 If you want to give pumpkin spice coffee a shot, you can get it from Lifeboost here.

 Here’s a video on how to make homemade pumpkin spice.